 In order to turn heads and scare people into donating, World Famous, the Seattle-based agency leading creative for the movement, is using guerrilla displays disguised as new construction signage to trick residents into thinking their favorite music venues are being replaced by bland, new-build condos.

 This professional campaign titled 'Unless We Act Now' was published in United States in November, 2020.
 It was created for the brand: Keep Music Live, by ad agency: World Famous.
-This Outdoor medium campaign is related to the Music and Public Interest, NGO industries and contains 3 media assets.
-It was submitted about 2 years ago.
+This OOH Outdoor medium campaign is related to the Music and Public Interest industries and contains 3 media assets.
+It was submitted over 3 years ago.

 Advertising Agency: World Famous, Seattle, United States of America